 After graduating from the University of Lausanne, School of Law, in 2007 George worked at the Office of the Attorney General of Switzerland.
 He was admitted to the Geneva Bar in 2011.
 Prior to joining Schellenberg Wittmer in 2012, he worked at another renowned Swiss business law firm as a contract and corporate lawyer.

-Before embarking upon his legal profession, George accumulated several years' experience as an airline pilot for the Swiss national carrier.
+Before embarking upon a legal career, George accumulated several years' experience as an airline pilot for the Swiss national carrier.